-Any student who is pursuing a Certificate in Horticulture, Horticultural Therapy, or Landscape Design at NYBG for professional reasons is required by the State to formally enroll in our program.
+Any student who pursues a Certificate in Horticulture, Horticultural Therapy, or Landscape Design at NYBG for professional reasons is required by the State to formally enroll in our program.
 Once enrolled, you will receive one-on-one educational guidance from NYBG staff throughout the program.
 Each Certificate Program can be completed in 1-2 years, depending on your availability.

 Current Schedule of Classes

 Download the current schedule of the School for Horticulture and Landscape Design Classes